JcZou/Micro-XRCE-DDS-Client/README.md

 ## 4、Notice

-> This package is only tested on ROS2 Fosy, for other ROS distribution is not tested.
+This package is only tested on ROS2 Foxy, for other ROS distribution is not tested.

 ## 5、Communication